suhyeon0123/SplitRegex/README.md

 - This product use fado module from https://github.com/0xnurl/fado-python3
 - This product refers to set2regex module from https://github.com/woaksths/set2regex

+## Split Model (train.py)

 ### Description
+- Given a set of strings generated from the regex, split model split each string by subregex.
 - Data is given as (10pos, 10label, regular expression)
 - Acc means accuracy between data and prediction, while Acc (RE) means accuracy between sub regular expression and prediction.